Thank you so much to Sprouts for sponsoring this post and allowing me to create something delicious using their pumpkin line of ingredients!

 Vegan Pumpkin Spice Chocolate Chip Cookie Cake

-3/4 cup + 2 Tablespoons (203 g) roasted pecan butter (or you can sub with almond butter, just make sure it's a very smooth roasted drippy kind and not stiff and chunky.
-I make my own butters)
+- 3/4 cup + 2 Tablespoons (203g) roasted pecan butter (or you can sub with almond butter, just make sure it's a very smooth roasted drippy kind and not stiff and chunky.

-1 Tablespoon + 1 teaspoon (9 g) Sprouts Pumpkin Pie Spice (See Note for sub)
+- 1 Tablespoon + 1 teaspoon pumpkin Pie Spice (See Note for sub)

 I make my own nut butters.
 To make roasted pecan butter, follow these steps.
 To make almond butter, add 2 cups whole raw almonds to a sheet pan and roast for 15 minutes at 300 degrees.
 Blend in a food processor for many minutes, scraping down the sides a few times during.
 This may take several minutes, but you want to keep going until it gets very, very, very smooth and drippy like oil almost.
 It should not be too thick or stiff.
 When you think you've gone long enough, keep going.